LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_ImpGus.rst

 ``sunadaptcontroller/sunadaptcontroller_impgus.h``.

-The SUNAdaptController_ImpGus class provides implementations of all controller operations listed in :numref:`SUNAdaptController.Description.operations`.
+The SUNAdaptController_ImpGus class provides implementations of all operations relevant to a `SUN_ADAPTCONTROLLER_H` controller listed in :numref:`SUNAdaptController.Description.operations`.
 This class also provides the following additional user-callable routines: